Himanshu2ht/Sem_2/cpp.md

 }
 int main() {
     int n;

-    // Input the size of the array cout << "Enter the number of elements in the array: ";
+    cout << "Enter the number of elements in the array: ";
     cin >> n;
     int arr[n];

-    // Input the elements of the array cout << "Enter the elements of the array: ";
+    cout << "Enter the elements of the array: ";
     for (int i = 0; i < n; i++) {
         cin >> arr[i];
     }
-    // Remove duplicates

     removeDuplicates(arr, n);

-    // Output the array after removing duplicates cout << "Array after removing duplicates: ";
+    cout << "Array after removing duplicates: ";
     printArray(arr, n);
     return 0;